sky-shift/skyshift/docs/source/slurm_support/overview.rst

 Looking Ahead: Uncontainerized Job Submission
 ---------------------------------------------

-In anticipation of future enhancements, SkyFlow is developing the capability to submit jobs uncontainerized.
+In anticipation of future enhancements, SkyShift is developing the capability to submit jobs uncontainerized.
 This innovation aims to maximize the performance of Slurm Cluster's compute resources, providing an option for workloads that require direct access to hardware for optimal efficiency.

-SkyFlow is committed to expanding the frontiers of computational job management, making it more accessible, efficient, and flexible for users across various disciplines and industries.
+SkyShift is committed to expanding the frontiers of computational job management, making it more accessible, efficient, and flexible for users across various disciplines and industries.
 Stay tuned for more advancements that will continue to elevate your computational research and engineering endeavors.